-The adoption of blockchain among growers and retailers is a positive development for all AgTech companies.
+The adoption of blockchain for food safety among growers and retailers is a positive development for all AgTech companies.
 It provides an opportunity for growers to embrace technology that can help organize their data and provide new insights for addressing pre- and post-harvest challenges.
 However, for the adoption of any technology to be successful, there must be proven value to the customer.
 If growers and retailers don’t benefit from a technology, such as blockchain, it likely won’t be embraced.
 Blockchain for use in the fresh food supply chain, like most technology, must deliver real value to all constituents – growers, shippers and retailers – to be successful.

 The romaine lettuce E. coli outbreak this spring put the value of food safety in stark relief.
 The industry needs a better way to both prevent and manage food safety incidents.
 Recent announcements related to leafy greens, which include romaine lettuce, open the door for a better way to manage food safety incidents using blockchain technology by quickly and reliably identifying the source of retail food.
 As claimed, a blockchain-based traceability platform, such as the IBM Food Trust, would be a significant step forward for the industry to provide the consumer with a quick and reliable way to determine the source of their food.

 Building on Existing Standards: PTI as a Foundation